letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 Additional Tips:
 ```
-📌 Install nodes: Use the Node-RED palette manager to install
+📌 Install nodes: Use the Node-RED palette manager
 node-red-contrib-melsec
 node-red-dashboard
 node-red-contrib-buzzer
 node-red-contrib-7segment

-📌 PLC Setup: Ensure that your Mitsubishi MELSEC PLC is correctly configured to communicate over the network.
+📌 PLC Setup:
+Ensure that your Mitsubishi MELSEC PLC is correctly
+configured to communicate over the network.

+📌 Debugging:
-📌 Debugging: Use the debug node to verify the data received from the PLC.
-This helps in ensuring that the communication is set up correctly.
+Use the debug node to verify the data received
+from the PLC.
+This helps in ensuring that the
+communication is set up correctly.
 ```

 Deployment: